st3llaris/rutorrent/README.md

 # Rutorrent

-A Ruby torrent client made using concurrent-ruby for your CLI.
+[WORK IN PROGRESS] A Ruby torrent client made using concurrent-ruby for your CLI.
 Still in development.

 ## Installation